 Shannon has been privileged to perform in a number of unique environments.
 As a young dancer, she was accepted as a member of the Sheffield Performing Arts Company with whom she competed for eight years, winning numerous regional and national awards.
 Shannon was honored to perform in a split dance concert with former Gus Giordano Jazz Dance Chicago members Sam Watson and Richard Havey.
 She also performed on the Celebrity Cruise ship “Meridian” and the Isle of St. Georges in Bermuda.
 Selected as a member of the Universal Dance Association All-Star group, Shannon had the honor of performing in Paris, France.

 Shannon began her teaching career in Atlanta, GA where she served as a ballet, jazz and tap instructor for three prominent Atlanta studios.
 In 2000, Shannon relocated to Birmingham, AL to continue her teaching career.
 She founded The Pointe Dance Arts in July 2005 where she is thrilled to pass on her love of dance to young people throughout the Birmingham area.
 Most importantly, at The Pointe Dance Arts, Shannon has been able to fulfill her vision of offering the highest quality dance education in a family-friendly, age-appropriate atmosphere.
-Shannon’s students have been awarded dance scholarships to The University of Alabama, Edge Performing Arts in Los Angeles, Joffrey Ballet New York, Tremaine Dance, Company Dance, New York City Dance Alliance & NUVO for their outstanding Ballet and Jazz work.
-Additionally, Shannon’s students have received countless accolades through the Junior Miss/Distinguished Young Women Scholarship Program and the Miss Alabama program.
+Shannon’s students have been awarded dance scholarships to The University of Alabama, Edge Performing Arts in Los Angeles, Joffrey Ballet New York, Tremaine Dance, Company Dance, Hollywood Vibe, New York City Dance Alliance & NUVO for their outstanding Ballet and Jazz work.

 Shannon takes pride in exposing her students to the the top teachers and choreographers from around the country by having a top-notch staff, bringing in master teachers, attending dance conventions, and traveling to various cities for training.
 Shannon is married to Patrick Denney, and the two reside in Vestavia Hills with their adorable daughter, Sara Madelyn.